What Causes Mold Growth on Siding?

 Level 3 Electrical room:

-- Obvious signs of mold growth and minor water damage on gypsum sheathing at bottom 3’ near electrical panel.
+- Obvious signs of mold growth and minor water damage on gypsum sheathing at bottom 3’ near the electrical panel.

 Level 3 Shaft: